How marketplace apps use G Suite data

 The Google Calendar DATA API allows apps to edit calendars, create and delete calendar events, send invitations, and more.
 Learn more

-Apps that integrate with the Google app launcher are listed on the More menu in Google Apps.
+Apps that integrate with the Google app launcher are listed on the More menu in G Suite.

-Apps that integrate with Single Sign-On allow users to securely sign in to the apps using their Google Apps credentials.
+Apps that integrate with Single Sign-On allow users to securely sign in to the apps using their G Suite credentials.
 This can be done in a few ways:

 OAuth2 is an open protocol that allows secure authorization in a simple and standard method.
 All new apps available through the admin console will use Oauth2 for Single Sign-On.
 Learn more

-OpenID Federated Login Service for Google Apps allows users to securely sign in to third-party websites using their Google Apps user account.
+OpenID Federated Login Service for G Suite allows users to securely sign in to third-party websites using their G Suite user account.
 Learn more

 SAML Single Sign-On allows secure web domains to exchange user-authentication and user-authorization data.
 Using SAML, an online service provider can contact a separate online identity provider to authenticate users who are trying to access secure content.
 Learn more